 In this study, we have assumed that our settings are correct for the PROTEM data, and taken the PROTEM model as the basis for calibrating the other data.
 However, analyses of data collected at two calibration stations in different synchronization modes (reference cable and crystal mode) indicate a discrepancy between these two modes (Figure 9).
 At both stations, the reference cable data is lower than the crystal mode data.
-If the time positions are shifted 11 μ s later, then the REF data matches the XTAL data and the model.
+If the time positions of the REF are shifted 11 μs later, then the REF data matches the XTAL data and the model.
 This shift between the two modes is consistent with results at a test site in Ontario.
 This is as of yet an unresolved issue.
+But, other users of the equipment find such a shift but not always exactly 11μs.